ndricimrr/is-albanian-name/README.md

 # is-albanian-name

-A small repo to check if a given name is albanian
+A small function to check if a given name is albanian

 # Instructions